Demigod916/object_gizmo/README.md

-# Object Gizmo Module - object_gizmo
+# Object Gizmo Module

-This README provides instructions on how to use the `object_gizmo` module in the FiveM framework using Lua.
-This module exports a `useGizmo` function that enables manipulation of entity position and rotation through a NUI frame.
+This module exports a `useGizmo` function that enables manipulation of entity position and rotation.

 ## Installation